July 2025 Fishing Reports

 Little Susitna River Weir — no salmon counts yet, but ADF&G is prioritizing installation of Little Susitna River Weir, as soon as possible, awaiting subsidence of high stream flows caused by late snow melt / recent rain.
 I expect to see positive daily counts for Chinook, sockeye, and chum salmon as soon as this weir is installed (at a further upstream location for 2025) with positive counts of coho and pink salmon to follow soon — or at the same time depending upon installation date.

-Jim Creek Weir — scheduled for installation during the later half of July — with sockeye and coho salmon counts to follow installation.
+Jim Creek Weir — scheduled for installation during the later half of July — with sockeye and coho salmon counts to follow.

 Larson Lake Weir — (Talkeetna River drainage) — may post sockeye salmon counts starting approximately July 20.

-Chelatna Lake Weir –-(headwaters of Lake Creek) — will post sockeye salmon counts starting approximately July 20.
+Chelatna Lake Weir –-(headwaters of Lake Creek) — may post sockeye salmon counts starting approximately July 20.

 July 8, 2025 — No fishing charters scheduled today, so I posted data on when the first coho and sockeye salmon passed Mat-Su salmon counting weirs during 2024 (last year).
 See the Italic Reports Below.
 Note: Dustin Slinker with the Bait Shack at Ship Creek posted that the first coho salmon of 2025 was caught at that location on Monday July 7.
 Also I looked at the commercial harvest report from July 7 and noticed 62 coho were caught in the Northern District set gillnet fishery, so I am confident a few coho are likely in milling in the lower reaches of some Mat -Su Valley streams by now.